 There is a rule.
 The rule is to protect you.
 The rule is because I love you.
 The rule is spoken in love, not frustration and anger.

 Even when my children were sucking their thumbs in their cribs, I would talk to them about Jesus.
-I want their relationships with Jesus to spring from every part of their being, not just be some facts they learned in Sunday School.
+I want their relationships with Jesus to spring from every part of their being, not just by stories they learned in Sunday School.

-Imagine, how many little children around the world, live in homes where Daddy and Mommy go to church, teach them rules, stories and theology, but they don’t see the heart of God at home.
+Imagine, how many little children around the world, live in homes where Daddy and Mommy go to church, teach them rules, stories and theology, but then don’t live out the heart of God at home.
 What is modeled for children and subliminally communicated to them when they are taken to church, but live with ungodly behavior at home?
 Let’s look at a short list.

 - Religion is fake.